Skip to main content

 Kelley >> I really appreciate the way you’re combining discipleship with politics.
 So what we do with the issues of the day directly relate to who we are, and we can’t separate them as much as we think we would like to.

-So when we are discipling people or leading them, helping people realize that the way we choose to interact with others, the way we think through issues, all those things, they come from a place of how is our relationship with God, how do we think about ourselves, what’s our identity issue going on?
+When we are discipling people or leading them, helping people realize that the way we choose to interact with others, the way we think through issues, all those things, they come from a place of how is our relationship with God, how do we think about ourselves, and what’s our identity issue going on?

-So it’s not an out there kind of issue.
-It’s not something beyond the walls that we have to make a policy statement about.
+So it’s not an out there kind of issue, and it’s not something beyond the walls that we have to make a policy statement about.
 These are actually issues that we each have to grapple with, kind of personally with us, the Lord, our families, and then our church communities as well.
 So yeah, it’s not so easy.
 There’s no dividing line here.
 It’s all merged together.
 Anything else that I’ve totally missed that, you’re like, Oh, I need to say this?

 Kaitlyn >> Not anything big other than I think what I wish I would have said earlier, because it’s something I think is important to always say is the most consistent instructions in Scripture about our political life are to pray for our leaders.
 And I said this earlier about Revelation, but it is true, prayer matters and it also changes us.
 And so when we are tempted to look at our politicians locally or nationally and forget the image of God in them or in the people that support them, it is really helpful to say God is the judge of their actions.